helidon-io/helidon/docs/se/grpc/server.md

       enable-metrics: true
 ```

 The configuration above shall enable metrics on the Webserver’s default port 8080.
-For more information see [Helidon Metrics](../../se/metrics/metrics.md).
+For more information see [Helidon Metrics][helidon-metrics].

 ## Configuration